ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### SQL Injection

 Indica que os valores do SQL Injection podem não estar sendo passados com segurança.
-A mensagem que aparece é esta:

 > _The input values included in SQL queries need to be passed in safely.
 Bind variables in prepared statements can be used to easily mitigate the risk of SQL injection.
 Alternatively to prepare statements, each parameter can be escaped manually.
 For more information checkout the CWE-89 \(_[_https://cwe.mitre.org/data/definitions/89.html_](https://cwe.mitre.org/data/definitions/89.html)_\) advisory._